Originally born in Tonga, Faletau moved to Wales with his father, Tongan international Kuli Faletau, in 1998 as a 7-year-old boy.

 The British and Irish Lion moved to the West Country from Newport Gwent Dragons, the Welsh region for whom he made his professional debut in 2009.

-Faletau missed three of Wales' autumn Tests this season after suffering a knee injury on his Aviva Premiership debut two months earlier.
+Faletau missed three of Wales' autumn Tests after suffering a knee injury on his Aviva Premiership debut two months earlier.
 He was laid low by a knee problem picked up during Bath's game against Wasps on Christmas Eve, putting a question mark over his early Six Nations prospects.

-Faletau started all three of the Lions test matches against the All Blacks and all 4 of Wales November Tests.
+He started all three of the Lions test matches against the All Blacks and all 4 of Wales November Tests.

 |British & Irish Lions